-PUC Inspire Charter Academy English Learner Progress:
+PUC Lakeview Charter Academy English Learner Progress:

-Based on the data in Chart 1.P and 1.Q students are advancing in overall language development as measured by the California English Language Development Test (CELDT/ELPAC).
-The school demonstrates it is making steady progress with EL students in overall "Early Advanced" or "Advanced," increasing from 34% of students scoring "Early Advanced" and "Advanced" in 2015-16 to 46% scoring "Early Advanced" in 2017-18.
+Based on the data in Chart 1.Q students are advancing in overall language development as measured by the California English Language Development Test (CELDT).
+The school demonstrates it is making steady progress with EL students reducing the percentage of students scoring the "Beginning" performance level by ten percentage points between the 2015-16 and the 2017-18 school year.
+After a drop in 2016-17, the percentage of students scoring at the "Early Advanced" and "Advanced" performance levels have remained constant at thirty seven percent.

-Chart 1.P PUC INSPIRE 2016-2018 CELDT/ELPAC OVERALL PERFORMANCE
+Chart 1.Q PUC LAKEVIEW 2016-2018 CELDT OVERALL PERFORMANCE